Physician associates support doctors in the diagnosis and management of patients. They are trained to perform a number

 The UK Physician Assistant Association (UKAPA) and the UK and Ireland Universities Board for PA Education (UKIUBPAE) also recommend employers make this a compulsory criterion for employment.

 The aim of the profession is to have statutory registration in the future and work is underway to facilitate this.

-Contact the following organisations for more information about the available training programmes.
+Contact the following organisations for more information on the available training programmes.